moonrepo/moon/README.md

-# Moon
+# moon

 > Currently a work in progress!

-Moon is a *m*onorepo *o*rganization, *o*rchestration, and *n*otification tool for JavaScript based
+moon is a repository *m*anagement, *o*rganization, *o*rchestration, and *n*otification tool for
-projects, written in Rust.
-Many of the concepts within Moon are heavily inspired from Bazel.
+JavaScript based projects, written in Rust.
+Many of the concepts within moon are heavily inspired from Bazel and other popular build systems, but tailored for the JavaScript ecosystem.

 - [Documentation](./docs/README.md)